Fair Housing for Seniors with Disabilities

 Fair Housing Laws Mean Equal Opportunity in Housing +

-Are seniors with disabilities protected in all types of housing? +
+Are disabled seniors protected in all types of housing? +

-Fair housing laws protect seniors with disabilities who live or apply to live in:
+Fair housing laws protect seniors (people over age 60) and people with disabilities who live or apply to live in:

 - nursing homes